Wide-angle Image Rectification: A Survey

 \subsection{Discussion}

-In real-world applications, we want to find a universal distortion model \citep{tang_SelfconsistencyUniversalityCamera_2012} that can handle different types of distortions in the real-world wide-angle images.
+In real-world applications, we want to find a universal distortion model \citep{tang_SelfconsistencyUniversalityCamera_2012} that can handle different types of distortions in real-world wide-angle images.
 However, from both the objective and subjective evaluation results of existing SOTA methods and our baseline models, we can see that it is difficult to obtain a universal model since each distortion model is based on specific assumptions and always adapted for a specific type of distortions \citep{liao_ModelFreeDistortionRectification_2020}.
-Owing to the powerful representation capability of deep neural networks, some methods try to incorporate multiple distortion models in one framework \citep{li_BlindGeometricDistortion_2019,liao_ModelFreeDistortionRectification_2020}, which is possible to provide a more general solution.
-Although multiple distortion models can improve the generalizability, they can not cover all the distortions in the real-world.
+Owing to the powerful representation capability of deep neural networks, some methods try to incorporate multiple distortion models into one framework \citep{li_BlindGeometricDistortion_2019,liao_ModelFreeDistortionRectification_2020}, which makes it possible to provide a more general solution.
+Although multiple distortion models can improve the generalizability, they can not cover all the distortions in the real world.
 In Figure \ref{fig:xuecomp}, four SOTA methods and our baseline method were compared on images from the real fisheye dataset \citep{eichenseer_DataSetProviding_2016}.
 As can be seen, some of them failed on real fisheye images, e.g., \cite{rong_RadialLensDistortion_2016} obtained under-corrected results, while \cite{bogdan_DeepCalibDeepLearning_2018} obtained over-corrected results in some cases.
-Although \cite{xue_FisheyeDistortionRectification_2020} achieved promising results, it required rich lines to guide the rectification, which may not be applicable to images with fewer structures.
-Our baseline method obtained comparable results as \cite{xue_FisheyeDistortionRectification_2020}, but it was only trained on the synthetic dataset without the need of extra annotations.
+Although \cite{xue_FisheyeDistortionRectification_2020} achieved promising results, it required rich lines to guide the rectification, which may not apply to images with fewer structures.
+Our baseline method obtained comparable results as \cite{xue_FisheyeDistortionRectification_2020}, but it was only trained on the synthetic dataset without the need for extra annotations.
 Besides, the methods in \cite{aleman-flores_AutomaticLensDistortion_2014} and \cite{bukhariAutomaticRadialDistortion2013} cannot handle these real fisheye neither.